MikeTech93/MikeTech93/README.md

 - 🌲 I'm an accomplished sysadmin, fluent in scripting languages like: Bash, Python, PowerShell, NodeJS

-- ☁️ I hold proffessional level certs in AWS and also Azure.
+- ☁️ I hold professional level certs in AWS and also Azure.

 - 🌱 Written built and deployed production used backend applications in Python + Javascript and now starting to dabble in a bit of .NET